Sen. Mitch McConnell pushes hemp legalization in farm bill

 Although the fledgling hemp and marijuana industries grew during the relaxed policies of former President Barack Obama's administration, Attorney General Jeff Sessions has been less welcoming of the cannabis plant.
 But McConnell says he has spoken with Sessions about hemp, saying he doesn't expect him to embrace it but "he certainly indicated he is not going to oppose us."

 Hemp was once one of Kentucky's biggest crops.
 Ryan Quarles, the state's Republican agriculture commissioner, says his grandfather grew hemp during World War II because "the Navy needed rope."
 The crop disappeared after the cannabis plant was banned.
-Kentucky farmers moved on to tobacco, only to see it falter after 2004 when the federal government stopped paying farmers to grow it.
+Kentucky farmers moved on to tobacco, only to see it falter after 2004 when a federal price support program ended.

 In 2014, the state had just 32 acres (13 hectares) of hemp planted.
 This year, state officials have authorized more than 14,000 acres (5,650 hectares) of hemp cultivation.